 To this day, when I close my eyes I can still see my mother’s beautiful face and hear the gentle tones of her voice.
 I can still feel the softness of her skin, the warmth of her hands, her kindness and her ever lasting love.

-Fifteen years later, the memory of my mother continues to comfort me and keep me afloat in times of need.
+Twenty years later, the memory of my mother continues to comfort me and keep me afloat in times of need.

 A mother’s love is the strongest bond, one that knows no boundaries.